Sokobanja

 Sokobanja (Сокобања, [sɔ̂kɔbaɲa]) is a spa town and municipality located in the Zaječar District of the eastern Serbia.
-As of 2011, the population of the town is 7,982, while population of the municipality is 16,021.
+As of 2022, the population of the town is 7,188, while population of the municipality is 13,199.

 Geography

 Sokobanja is one of the most popular tourist resorts in Serbia.
 It is situated in the southern part of Sokobanja valley, surrounded by mountains Ozren, Devica, Janior, Rtanj, and Bukovik.
 The Moravica River runs through Sokobanja.
 It creates a canyon just 2 km before entering the town.
 Remains of the Roman and later medieval Serbian fortress Sokograd stand today near the canyon of Moravica.

 The Moravica was known for the clear water and the abundance of the crayfish.
 The 1945 edition of the Politika newspaper reports about the export of the crayfish from Sokobanja, stating that "they were transported from Moravica by airplanes to Paris, London and Monte Carlo".

 Artificial Lake Bovan on the Moravica is situated some 10 minutes drive to the west of Sokobanja.
+Sokobanja is on elevation of about 369 m, although some parts of the town are on higher elevation.